screepers/screepers-standards/SS2-Terminal_Communications.md

 There are multiple methods to build protocols, but it is expected that the two most common will be by sharing formated text or by sharing json blobs.

-An extremely simle example for sharing private keys could look like this-
+An extremely simple example for sharing private keys could look like this-

 Request - `key request keyid`
 Response - `key keyid keystring`